Free Will in Ancient Thought

 Consider the attraction to the good first.

-The answer, it seems, is that reason includes a process of forming beliefs about what things are good and for forming desires for these things.
+The answer to this question, it seems, is that reason includes a process of forming beliefs about what things are good and bad and for forming desires and aversions for these things.

 If the "attraction to the truth" is similar, reason includes a process of forming beliefs about the way things are.
 This is an assumption which is made by Socrates, Plato, Aristotle, the Stoics, and their later followers.
 They all agree that reason, just as it is attracted by truth, is also attracted by, and attached to, the good and tries to attain it.